sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here both inputs of the gate is 5V as both are connected to the battery.
-So the output of the AND gate will be 5V (Binary output will be 1).

-b) Here both inputs of the gate is 5V as both are connected to the battery.
-So the output of the AND gate will be 5V (Binary output will be 1).

-c) Here both inputs of the gate is 5V as both are connected to the battery.
-So the output of the AND gate will be 5V (Binary output will be 1).

-d) Here both inputs of the gate is 5V as both are connected to the battery.
+Here both inputs of the gate is 5V as both are connected to the battery.
 So the output of the AND gate will be 5V (Binary output will be 1).

 ---
 ---